fr34k8/openstack-centos-kvm-glusterfs-singlenode/README.rst

 Hard Drive Partitioning.
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The hard drive partitioning scheme is the same for all the compute hosts, but differs for the controller.
-Table 2 shows the partitioning scheme for the compute hosts. ``vg_base`` is a volume group comprising the standard OS partitions: ``lv_root``, ``lv_home`` and ``lv_swap``.
+Table 2 shows the partitioning scheme for the compute hosts.
+``vg_base`` is a volume group comprising the standard OS partitions: ``lv_root``, ``lv_home`` and ``lv_swap``.
 ``vg_gluster`` is a special volume group containing a single ``lv_gluster`` partition, which is dedicated to serve as a GlusterFS brick.
 The ``lv_gluster`` logical volume is formatted using the XFS [25]_ file system, as recommended for GlusterFS bricks.
+The ``cinder-volumes`` volume group is used by OpenStack Cinder to allocated volumes for VM instances.
+This volume group is managed by Cinder;
+therefore, there is not need to create logical volumes manually.
+The ``vg_images`` volume group and its ``lv_images`` logical volume are devoted for storing VM images by OpenStack Glance.
+The mount point for ``lv_images`` is ``/var/lib/glance/images``, which is the default directory used by Glance to store VM image files.

 +------------------------+-------------+-----------------------+------------+
 | Device                 | Size (MB)   | Mount Point / Volume  | Type       |